‘People said it was a terrible idea, that we had no chance. Some of us believed it.’ -Aaron Hautala

 There are currently enough trails for one to two days of riding for the average cyclist.
 But the goal is to expand to 75 miles of trails, making an area where anyone could ride for a weekend without repeating a run.
 That much trail will make Cuyuna a national-caliber MTB destination.

-Incoming destination cyclists will provide enough support for another phase of investment in the surrounding community.
-For example, hotels and other businesses could soon be needed to support new visitors.
+These “destination” cyclists will provide enough support for another phase of investment.
+For example, hotels, additional restaurants and other businesses will soon be needed to support these new visitors.
+Since we first published this article nine months ago a new restaurant, and many new “airBNB” homes have opened their doors.

 What will these forgotten mining towns look like after 75 miles of trails are here?
 Mountain Bike U.S.A.?
 It’s far from that right now.
 But the people of the Iron Range are chasing new dreams and working together to rebuild.